davidjosephhayes/spotticker/README.md

 Next up, let's disable the mouse from appearing on Boot by installing the program 'unclutter'.

     $ sudo apt-get install unclutter

+And then navigating to the LXDE folder to make a line change so the Raspberry Pi knows to initiate the program on boot:

+    $ cd /etc/xdg/lxsession/LXDE
+    $ sudo nano autostart

+Add the final line beginning with '@unclutter' to this file.

+    @lxpanel --profile LXDE
+    @pcmanfm --desktop --profile LXDE
+    @xscreensaver -no-splash
+    @xset s off
+    @xset -dpms
+    @xset s noblank
+    @unclutter -idle 0.1 -root #Line Added to initiate the 'unclutter' action

+Be sure to save by pressing ^X.

 <h3>Enabling Node.js to start on boot</h3>
 The 'spotticker' app depends on the Node.js.
 Let's have Node run at boot by having it autostart.
 Navigate to the /etc directory, opening 'rc.local', and adding some lines.
 Colors will change in the nano editor if done correctly.